APrettyCoolProgram/DotfilesAndGistsEtc/template/projdata/README.md

 ### Project assets
 All project assets are stored in **projdata/asset/**.

+Examples of project assets are:
+* An image for a button control
+* A sound effect when a button is pushed
+* A non-standard font

 | **projdata/asset/**                 | Asset type/sub-type                                               |
 |:------------------------------------|:------------------------------------------------------------------|
 | asset/audio/                        | Audio |